dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 If there is no "uri" attribute, the access token can not be refreshed.
 If only the "uri" attribute is present, the Client MUST acquire the Authorization per {{ReadAuthZ}}

-### "authorizations" Object {#ResponseAuthorizationsObject}

-A key / value pair for each key in the Grant Request "authorizations" object, and the value is per
-{{ResponseAuthorizationObject}}.

 ### "claims" Object {#ResponseClaimsObject}

-The claims object is a response to the Grant Request "claims" object {{AuthorizationObject}}.
+The claims object is a response to the Grant Request "claims" object {{ClaimsObject}}.

 + **oidc**